-4.5.
-From Contribution-Based to Tax-Funded Welfare States?
+4.4.
+From Contribution-based to Tax-funded Welfare States?

 Both Germany and France adhere to the Bismarckian principle of funding social benefits mainly through social security contributions paid by employers and employees as payroll taxes.
 In Continental European welfare states, high non-wage labor costs are perceived as a major obstacle to employment growth.
-Hence, stabilizing or reducing social security contributions became a main goal in policymaking.
+Hence, stabilizing or reducing social security contributions became a main goal in policy making.

 However, in Germany only relative stability of social security contributions could be achieved despite some cuts in benefits in health insurance, old-age pensions and unemployment insurance, some ad hoc measures to broaden the contribution base and a partial shift from contribution funding to taxation and private expenditure.
 Most significant in this respect were the introduction of eco-taxes in 1999 and both the recent health and pension reforms that resulted in a higher burden on the insured and a more prominent role of private expenditure.
-As of January 2007, non-wage labor costs declined due to a reduction of the contribution rate to unemployment insurance by more than two percentage points, whereas the contributions to old-age pension insurance and sickness insurance were raised by approximately one percentage point.
-With the Hartz reforms, expenditure on unemployment insurance benefits and contribution-based active labor market policy schemes declined, while expenditure on tax-funded "Arbeitslosengeld II" and related labor market programs for the long-term unemployed rose so that labor market policies have become more tax-based in Germany in recent years.
-In combination with a steep increase in VAT by three percentage points, this helped reduce the overall burden of non-wage labor costs below 40 percent of gross labor costs in January 2007.
+In 2007, there will be a slight decline in non-wage labor costs due to a reduction of the contribution rate to unemployment insurance by two percentage points (or even more) whereas the contributions to old-age pension insurance and sickness insurance will be raised by approximately one percentage point.
+With the Hartz reforms, expenditure on unemployment insurance benefits and contributionbased active labor market policy schemes declined while expenditure on taxfunded "Arbeitslosengeld II" and related labor market programs for the longterm unemployed rose so that labor market policies have become more taxbased in Germany in recent years.
+In combination with a steep increase in VAT by three percentage points, this will, nevertheless, allow for a reduction of the overall burden of non-wage labor costs.
 In recent years, German employees also benefited from a reduction of income taxes.
 The system of joint taxation of married couples, however, remained in place.

-While non-wage labor costs were more or less stable over the last years, a selective reduction of contributions for low-wage earners similar to the French approach was discussed in Germany in order to facilitate the creation of low- wage jobs.
-However, in practice the most important model does not address labor market integration of low-skilled people but second jobs or supplementary employment of spouses or pensioners through "marginal jobs" ("Minijobs").
-This model of tax- and contribution-free employment had been in place for many years but was expanded in the nineties and the early years of this decade, the last reform stemming from the Hartz package implemented in 2003, allowing for second jobs or supplementary employment exempt from income taxation and employee contributions for incomes up to 400 € per month, while employers have to pay a lump-sum tax and partial social insurance contributions (in sum 30%).
+While non-wage labor costs were more or less stable over the last years, a selective reduction of contributions for low-wage earners similar to the French approach was discussed in Germany in order to facilitate the creation of lowwage jobs.
+However, in practice the most important model does not address labor market integration of low-skilled people but second jobs or supplementary employment of spouses through "marginal jobs" ("Minijobs").
+This model of taxand contribution-free employment had been in place for many years, but was expanded in the nineties and the early years of this decade, the last reform stemming from the Hartz package implemented in 2003 allowing for second jobs or supplementary employment exempt from income taxation and employee contributions up to 400 € per month, while employers have to pay a lump-sum tax and partial social insurance contributions.
 Although other models of lowering non-wage labor costs were considered, they were not implemented as general schemes but as limited regional experiments only.
 Hence, average tax wedges are still high in Germany, and marginal effective tax rates are particularly high for second earners.